Docs Help

 Debugging Ext JS Apps

 Apart from Sencha's VS Code extension, there are many other VS Code extensions that will help you speed up your Ext JS development.
-To debug apps running in Chrome browser, you should search and install Microsoft's "Debugger for Chrome" extension.
+To debug apps running in Chrome browser, you should search and install Microsoft's "JavaScript Debugger" extension.

 Edit Ext JS IntelliSense Configuration